XmacsLabs/mogan/README.md

 ### Contributors and Developers of Mogan Editor
 > **No Contributors and Developers, no Mogan Editor!**

 The happiness of people who maintain and improve the Mogan Editor should be the highest priority.
-It is a non-profit project, any of us should not get upset by the project itself.
+It is a non-profit project, none of us should get upset by the project itself.

 ### High School First
 We would like to spend more time on bugs, features and plugins for high school education.
 For plugins, Maxima, Gnuplot and [Eukleides](http://www.eukleides.org/overview.html) are the most important which can be adopted in high school education.